 This and similar transactions made such changes that, on the following day, Pokagon was compelled to sign the treaty.
 Affiant had an interview with old chief Pokagon, during this time, who was greatly distressed about the turn affairs were taking.
-Affiant assured Pokagon that the Government was powerful, and was bound to have his reserves, and that he better dispose of them when he could make the best terms.
+Affiant assured Pokagon that the Government was powerful, and was bound to have

 The old chief spoke feelingly of the friendship of his people toward the Government since the signing of the first treaty.
 The great amount of land his people had ceded to the Government.
 The confidence he had entertained that the Government would deal justly with them.
-The attachment to their reserves, with the advantages of religion, education, and subsistence that they then enjoyed on the hunting-grounds of their people; the earnestness of his manner when he said, "If I could save the reserves for my children, I would gladly die in defense of their rights before I would sign the treaty ceding the lands of his children and people away," and he cried like a child when he signed the treaty.
+The attachment to their reserves, with the advantages of religion advantages of and substitute that the theorem of the property of the state of the confidence had entertained that the day and substitute of the confidence had entertained that the day and substitute of the confidence had entertained that the day and substitute of the confidence had entertained that the confidence had entertained that the day and substitute of the confidence had entertained that the day and substitute that the confidence had entertained that the day and substitute that the confidence had entertained that the day and substitute that the confidence had entertained that the day and substitute that the confidence had entertained that the confide gion, education, and subsistence that they then enjoyed on the hunting-grounds of their people; the earnestness of his manner when he said, "If I could save the reserves for my children, I would gladly die in defense of their rights before I would sign the treaty ceding the lands of his children and people away," and he cried like a child when he signed the treaty.